The Strength of Local Structures in Decentralized Network Formation: Conclusion

 \section{Conclusion}

 I have studied a dynamic model of network formation in which agents stochastically meet and myopically decide whether to form or sever links.
 The paper makes two main contributions: it establishes an alternate formulation of the game in terms of structure values and characterizes the asymptotic behavior of the process as the number of players grows large.
-When all players in a structure give it the same value, the game is a potential game and the stationary distribution can be explicitly computed.
+When all players in a structure give it the same value, the static game is a potential game and the stationary distribution of the dynamic model can be explicitly computed.
 This allows us to study the effect of changing the value of these local structures on the aggregate properties of the network.
-In large populations, the process can be asymptotically approximated by an Erd\"os-R\'enyi process.
+In large populations, the process can be asymptotically approximated by an Erd\H{o}s--R\'enyi process.
 The typical density of this process can be discontinuous as a function of the values of structures, a phenomenon known as a phase transition.

-This work is a stepping stone towards improving our understanding the economic forces behind the formation of large networks.
-It gives a clean relation between the incentives to form networks and the frictions agents encounter when forming the network, materialized in an entropy term.
+This work is a stepping stone towards improving our understanding of the economic forces behind the formation of large networks.
+It gives a clear relation between the incentives to form links and the frictions agents encounter when forming the network, materialized in an entropy term.
 Despite the simplicity of the motif model, it captures important spillover effects present in real network formation processes.
-Mainly, forming a structure not only affects current payoffs, but amplifies the probability of forming future links.
+Mainly, forming a structure not only affects current payoffs, but amplifies the probability of forming future links by allowing the formation of even more structures.
 This self-reinforcing behavior is the driving force behind the phase transitions we observe.

 These results open many avenues for further exploration.
 While a myopic network formation model is a convenient starting point to study aggregate properties, it is natural to ask how the results change when agents are forward-looking.
 Care is needed, though, since the space of networks grows super-exponentially, so assuming agents can perfectly form expectations over future network realizations might be inappropriate.
 Another direction to explore is how to extend these results beyond potential games.
 Potential games have the very desirable property of being equivalent to reversibility (Proposition \ref{prop:conv}), which greatly simplifies the computation of the stationary distribution.
 However, the large changes at the phase transitions suggest that continuous deviations from potential games (in an appropriate sense) might preserve these stark jumps.
 I hope this work inspires further exploration in these directions.